 Paying for Solar: Cost of Solar System

 Paying cash gives you the greatest financial return.
 (What a surprise!)
 However, the return is still excellent if you finance with a loan.

 And the Price is…

-Your actual price for solar depends on factors like how many panels you want and which panels you choose.
+Your actual cost of solar system depends on factors like how many panels you want and which panels you choose.
 Your payback time frame depends on variables like your electricity rate and how much solar electricity you make and use.

 Our free proposal details your financials, including incentives offered in your state.
 For example, Massachusetts, Rhode Island and New Hampshire have programs that slash thousands off the price of a solar energy system.
 And a federal income tax credit worth 30% of your system’s price lops thousands off your starting price.

 See our FAQ for more on solar financials.

 The Gift that Keeps on Giving

 Regardless of your system price, and unlike just about any other home improvement, solar actually pays for itself, giving you back every penny you spent.
 Solar pays for itself by saving you money on your electric bill, reducing the income taxes you pay, and/or earning income through state “green” programs.